 2. Ferrite Core Transformer

 A ferrite core transformer uses a ferrite core due to high magnetic permeability.
 This type of transformer offers very low losses in the high-frequency application.
-Due to this, ferrite core transformers are used in high-frequency application such as in switch mode power supply (SMPS), RF related applications, etc.
+Due to this, ferrite core transformers are used in high-frequency applications such as in switch mode power supply (SMPS), RF-related applications, etc.

-Ferrite core transformers also offer a different type of shapes, sizes depending on the application requirement.
-It is mainly used in electronics rather than electrical application.
-The most common shape in the ferrite core transformer is E core.
+Ferrite core transformers are available in different shapes, and sizes depending on the application requirement.
+It is mainly used in electronics rather than electrical applications.
+The most common shape in the ferrite core transformer is the E core.

 3. Toroidal Core Transformer

-Toroidal core transformer uses toroid shaped core material, such as iron core or ferrite core.
-Toroids are ring or donut shaped core material and widely used for superior electrical performance.
+The toroidal core transformer uses toroid-shaped core material, such as iron core or ferrite core.
+Toroids are ring or doughnut-shaped core materials and are widely used for superior electrical performance.
 Due to the ring shape, the leakage inductance is very low and offers very high inductance and Q factors.
-The windings are relatively short and weight is much less than traditional, same rating transformers.
+The windings are relatively short, and their weight is much less than traditional, same-rating transformers.

 However, air core transformer produces low mutual inductance compared to physical core material such as iron or ferrite core.

-It is used in portable electronics as well as Radiofrequency related applications.
+It is used in portable electronics as well as radiofrequency-related applications.
 Due to the absence of physical core material, it is very light in terms of weight.
-Properly tuned air core transformer also used in wireless charging solutions, where the primary windings are constructed inside the charger and the secondary windings are situated inside the targeted device.
+Properly tuned air-core transformers are also used in wireless charging solutions, where the primary windings are constructed inside the charger and the secondary windings are situated inside the targeted device.

 The transformer can be classified using winding orders.
 One of the popular types is Auto Winding Transformers.

-Till now, the primary and secondary winding is fixed but in case of an auto-winding transformer, the primary and the secondary coil can be connected in series and the center tapped node is movable.
-Depending on the center tapped position, the secondary voltage can be varied.
+Till now, the primary and secondary winding is fixed but in the case of an auto-winding transformer, the primary and the secondary coil can be connected in series and the center-tapped node is movable.
+Depending on the centre-tapped position, the secondary voltage can be varied.

 The auto is not the short form of Automatic; rather it is to notify the self or single coil.
 This coil forms a ratio which consists of two parts, primary and secondary.
 The position of the center tap node determines the primary and secondary ratio thus varying the output voltage.

 The most common use is the VARIAC, an instrument to produce variable AC from a steady AC input.
-It is also used in Power transmission and distribution related applications where the high voltage lines are needed to be changed frequently.
+It is also used in Power transmission and distribution-related applications where the high-voltage lines need to be changed frequently.

-There are several types of transformers also available which works in a specific domain.
-Both electronics and electrical sectors, several dedicated transformers are used as a step-down or step-up transformer based on the application of application.
+There are several types of transformers also available that work in a specific domain.
+In both the electronics and electrical sectors, several dedicated transformers are used as step-down or step-up transformers based on the application.
 So, the transformers can be classified as below based on usage:

 1. Power Domain